-Clayton also served as Chairman of the Board of Southeastern Pennsylvania Transportation Authority (SEPTA) from 1988 to 1993.
+Clayton also served as Chairman of the Board of Southeastern Pennsylvania Transportation Authority from 1988 to 1993.
 In that capacity, he presided over an extensive reorganization and revitalization of the region's transportation system.
-He also served as a visiting assistant professor of law at Villanova University.
+He also served as a visiting assistant professor of law at the Villanova School of Law.

 Kathleen D. Wilkinson, Esq.
 '81

 Partner, Wilson Elser Moskowitz Edelman & Dicker LLP

 Thomas G. Wilkinson, Jr., Esq.
 '81

 Member, Cozen O'Connor